Poppy lives in Tokyo with her husband. She is currently pregnant with her first child and likes to write about her experiences.

 Nearly everyone knows that alcohol is a big no-no during pregnancy as it can lower your child's IQ and affect its brain development.
 Many women choose to abstain from alcohol altogether while they're pregnant to minimise any risk.

-What I didn't know until I was pregnant is that caffeine is another risk in pregnancy - even more so than alcohol.
-While alcohol can affect the fetal development, according to the British National Health Service, caffeine can be linked to birth defects or can straight up cause a miscarriage in the early stages.
+What I didn't know until I was pregnant is that caffeine is another risk in pregnancy—one that rivals alcohol.
+While alcohol can affect fetal development, according to the British National Health Service, caffeine can be linked to birth defects or can straight up cause a miscarriage in the early stages.

 7. You'll Hear the Same Weird Questions Over and Over